-Learning About Art and Pastels from June Wilson
+Learning About Art with June Wilson

 I was amazed at how using pastels can create a finished work that looks just like paint.
 You have to do a double take when you look at these framed beauties as they really do look like an oil painting.
 I think pastels would be an interesting medium to work in, as there seems to be lots of steps in the technique before reaching the finished result.

 At morning tea time everyone finished what they were working on and we all sat down for a cuppa and a chat.
 This time was used as a question and answer session and an information-gathering time where everyone could utilize June’s wealth of art knowledge.
 Great idea I thought.